eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 After presenting all of the above information to the User, the Wallet Unit enables the User to approve or deny the requested attributes.
-Preferably, the User gives approval either to release all attributes requested, or none of them.
+Preferably, the User gives approval either to present all attributes requested, or none of them.
 This is because partial approval would mean that the Relying Party cannot deliver the service, but nevertheless receives some User attributes.
 This would be a violation of the User's privacy.
 Note that a Relying Party is not allowed